Particle Board Vs Plywood: Choosing The Right Material For Your Project

 • Versatility: Ideal for both structural and aesthetic applications due to its durability and finish options.

-Disadvantages of Plywood
+Disadvantages Of Plywood

 • Higher Cost: Typically more costly compared to particle board.